-It gives us great pleasure to outline over the following pages the wide range of opportunities the Academy's Sixth Form can offer.
-We are extremely proud of our Sixth Form; its vibrant ethos, caring approach and dedicated students.
+It gives us great pleasure to outline the wide range of opportunities Chiltern Hills Academy Sixth Form can offer.
+We are extremely proud of our Sixth Form; its vibrant atmosphere, caring approach and dedicated students.

-Academic and vocational success is our central focus and all our students are encouraged to become inquisitive and independent learners, who will prosper in the work place, at university and beyond.
-To this end, every student has a personal Academic Form Tutor who monitors their performance, agrees targets and ensures best working practices are being followed.
-There are regular one-to-one meetings between student and tutor but, importantly, the student drives the process forward.
+Academic and vocational success is central to our focus and all our students are encouraged to become inquisitive and independent learners, who will prosper in the workplace, at University and beyond.